Looking for a specific home movers mortgage?

 Moving home is however one of the best times to get a better mortgage deal.
 You will firstly need to check if there are any early repayment charges or exit fees for repaying your current mortgage deal early, which your current lender should be able to tell you.

 If there are penalties for leaving your current lender, then you will need to find a new mortgage deal that is sufficiently cheaper to cover these costs.
-Our mortgage advisors are experts in remortgages and can tell you whether a new mortgage deal would be best for you.
+Our mortgage advisors are remortgage experts and can tell you whether a new mortgage deal would be best for you.

 How much does it cost to move?